 How to measure employee engagement

-First things first, measuring and monitoring employee engagement should be a continuous process.
+Measuring employee engagement should be a continuous process.

-So.
-Before implementing any of the below, ask yourself:
+So, before implementing any of the below, ask yourself:

 - How much time should we dedicate to this a week?